Things to Do Near Central Park, New York City

 National Museum of the American Indian (George Gustav Heye Center)

-George Gustav Heye was a German national who travelled throughout North and South America and collected Native American artifacts.
+George Gustav Heye was a German national who traveled throughout North and South America and collected Native American artifacts.
 Over the course of 54 years, his collection was brought together.
 In 1916, he founded the Museum of American Indian and Heye Foundation; it opened to the public on Audubon Terrace in New York City in 1922.

 The Alexander Hamilton U.S. Custom House is now the site of George Gustav Heye Center.
 This Museum is home to many native American old treasures and it’s absolutely free to visit.